 Have Passport Will Travel

-Poor Precious burst out crying when he spoke to his son who had to fetch Missy from the airport and helped in the search.
-We were gutted, sad and disappointed.
+Poor Precious burst into tears when he spoke to his son, who had to pick up Missy from the airport and help with the search.
+We were gutted, sad, and disappointed.
 Guess who’ll be getting a safe for Christmas this year?
-My passport is valid for another 9 years and it's in Precious' little clutches.
+My passport is valid for another 9 years, and it's in Precious' little clutches.
 I have no worries on that score.

 Comments